 Decide what the recall command will be; either ‘come’ or the dog’s name.
 Since dogs want to spend time where the action and the goodies are, make it your business to be fun and deliver goodies.
 On its own, having fun around you won’t teach your dog to come when called, but it is going to make the assignment a great deal easier.

-Dogs are nearly always analyzing the costs and benefits of their behaviour.
-We should always make sure its more rewarding for our puppies to come to us when called than to pay no attention and keep on exploring.
+Dogs are nearly always analyzing the costs and benefits of their behavior.
+We should always make sure it's more rewarding for our puppies to come to us when called than to pay no attention and keep on exploring.

 In practice, this can be very challenging.

-1.0 Start practising this command at home while your Beagle puppy seems bored.
-Don’t begin when he’s busy playing with a ball, or romping about with the kids.
+1.0 Start practicing this command at home while your Beagle puppy seems bored.
+Don’t begin when he's busy playing with a ball, or romping about with the kids.

 Wait until he’s not paying any attention to you, call his name and say "come."
 If he's bored enough, he will willingly run over with his tail wagging.
 If he just looks in your direction and doesn’t come straight away, show him you have something in your hand he will like.